 An ossuary near the entrance of Moni Megalou Meteorou stores the skulls and some major bones of monks who served there.

-The monastery complex includes a museum, illustrating how Greek identity finely mixes Greek Orthodoxy with Greek nationalism.
+The monastery complex includes a museum that illustrates how Greek identity thoroughly mixes Greek Orthodoxy with Greek nationalism.

 We're heading back down the cliff face stairs from Moni Megalou Meteorou, to cross the stone bridge and ascend back up to the main plateau.
 Then we will walk down the road toward Moni Varlaam, visible ahead through the clouds passing through upper Meteora.

 The Varlaam monastery was founded in 1517 by the brothers Nectarios and Theophanes.
 Its buildings were built in 1541.
 It was reputed to hold the finger of Saint John and the shoulder blade of Saint Andrew.
-No skull, but Andrew's skulls are otherwise well distributed.
+No skull, but Andrew's skulls are otherwise well distributed around Europe.